 Ausangate is the fourth-highest mountain in Peru and the seventeenth of the Andes.
 It is located very close to the major tourist center of Cusco which makes it a very accessible destination.
 Forms a grand massif with various summits surrounding it's top main located at 6,372 MAMSL.

-It’s located in the Pitumarca District, providence of Canchis, Cusco.
+It’s located in the Pitumarca District, the providence of Canchis, Cusco.
 Ausangate is considerate the most important mountain in the Andean cosmovision.
 And although is one of the most beautiful is the most unknown abroad.
-Is always overshadow by the world wonder Machu Picchu.
+Is always overshadowed by the world wonder Machu Picchu.

 Walking in the vicinity of the Ausangate is an indescribable adventure, in which it is impossible to not be amazed by the beauty of the sunsets and the eternal snow.
 You can often find needles of rock that rise to over five thousand meters of altitude and also with tongues of ice that fall dramatically.

 Its ascent requires experience and technical equipment.
 It is a wonderful trek that goes through huge glaciers and dozens of mountain lakes.
 On the way you can find huge herds of alpacas and tiny villages that have not changed for centuries.
 You can also find thermal springs.

 The climate there is between 11 to 13 degrees Celsius during the day and it decreases to 4 to 10 degrees Celsius on June and July.